 As well as benefiting from the UAE’s zero percent tax rate, you can also take advantage of full customs tax exemption, no currency restrictions and the ability to repatriate 100% of your capital and profit.

-If however, you wish to take on government contracts or trade directly with the local UAE market, then you should establish a mainland business.
-Depending on the nature and size of your business, this can still be done in a cost-effective manner.
+If however, you wish to take on government contracts or trade directly with the local UAE market, then you should establish a mainland business setup.
+Depending on the nature and size of your business, this can still be done in a low cost and effective manner.

-A company formation expert can help you decide on the setup that best suits your requirements and your budget.
+A business setup expert can help you decide on the pathway that best suits your requirements and your budget.

-Regardless of your budget, the process for setting up a company in the UAE follows the same simple steps.
+Regardless of your budget, the process for setting up a company in Dubai, UAE, follows the same simple steps.

 The first is to establish your business activity or activities.
 There are more than 2,000 permitted by the Dubai Department of Economic Development (DED), covering all manner of sectors and sub-sectors.

 However, while there may be great choice in the activities that you can carry out, it is vitally important that you list them correctly on your license application.
-Undertaking unlicensed business activities can lead to penalties, so it is best to work with a company formation specialist who can suggest the best options for your organisation.
+Undertaking unlicensed business activities can lead to penalties, so it is best to work with a business setup specialist who can suggest the best options for your organisation.

 Next up, you’ll need to choose a business name.
 While this may seem like an obvious point, it’s worth mentioning here due to the UAE’s strict set of naming conventions that may not be familiar to anyone outside of the region.

-As mentioned previously, if you want to keep costs to a minimum, the best advice is to seek out a low cost free zone license.
+As mentioned previously, if you want a low cost option, the best advice is to seek out a low cost free zone license.

 Once you have found the cheapest free zone that meets your needs, you can make your application.